danielbodnar/awesome-stars/README.md

 ## dart

+- [devtodollars/startup-boilerplate](https://github.com/devtodollars/startup-boilerplate) - Everything you need to build a startup from the CTO of a YC-backed startup
 - [corbindavenport/nexus-tools](https://github.com/corbindavenport/nexus-tools) - Installer for ADB, Fastboot, and other Android tools on Linux, macOS, Chrome OS, and Windows
 - [emacs-lsp/lsp-mode](https://github.com/emacs-lsp/lsp-mode) - Emacs client/library for the Language Server Protocol
 - [jspw/VS-Code-Config](https://github.com/jspw/VS-Code-Config) - VS Code Setting (Live input output)  to make competitive programming easy and program analysis !